 Make the most of your family visit by choosing from a variety of family-oriented activities.

-Available at admissions, Looking Carefully cards have been specially designed to encourage children to view our paintings and think creatively and critically about what they see.
+Available at admissions, Looking Carefully cards have been designed to encourage children and their families to view our paintings and think creatively and critically about what they see.

-Available at admissions for all visitors, our sketch pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.
+Available at admissions for all visitors, our drawing pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.

 On select holidays and First Sundays Free, pick up a specialized gallery guide for a new look at our collection.

 Visit the Reading Room in the Manton Research Center and check out a variety of activities related to the Clark’s collection or special exhibitions.
-This station changes every couple of months, so visit regularly!
+This station changes every few months, so visit regularly!

-Get your preschoolers off to a good start with themed talks, gallery guides, and artmaking activities specially designed for this age group with the Start with Art program offered on second Saturday mornings of the winter months.
+Get your preschoolers off to a good start with themed talks, developmentally-appropriate gallery guides, and artmaking activities designed for this age group with the Start with Art program offered on second Saturday mornings of the winter months.
 Best suited to three- to six-year-olds and their parents, these two-hour events are free and open to the public.
-An interactive talk and a developmentally appropriate guide will help parents encourage their children to engage with art.
 Artmaking can be messy—children should come dressed appropriately.